 6 There was a man sent from God, whose name was John.
 7 He came as a witness, to bear witness about the light, that all might believe through him.
 8 He was not the light, but came to bear witness about the light.
 9 The true light, which gives light to everyone, was coming into the world.

 We are next introduced to John the Baptist, whose role was to “bear witness about the light” (vs. 8).
 A crucial element of this witness is found in John 1:32-33: “And John bore witness: ‘I saw the Spirit descend from heaven like a dove, and it remained on him. . .he who sent me to baptize with water said to me, “He on whom you see the Spirit descend and remain, this is he who baptizes with the Holy Spirit.'”

-The background for this imagery of the Messiah as “the light” is found in the book of Isaiah.17 The fact that Isaiah is cited in John 1:23 and 1:29 indicates that this OT prophet’s messianic oracles should be carefully considered when interpreting the prologue.
-And in Isaiah 42, we find the likely source for the Baptist’s identification of “the light” as the spirit-indwelled Messiah:18
+The background for this imagery of the Messiah as “the light” is found in the book of Isaiah.15 John 1:23 and 1:29 both cite Isaiah’s messianic oracles, indicating the significance of this OT book in interpreting John’s prologue.
+In Isaiah 42, we find the likely source for the Baptist’s identification of “the light” as the spirit-indwelled Messiah:16

 1 Behold my servant, whom I uphold, my chosen, in whom my soul delights; I have put my Spirit upon him; he will bring forth justice to the nations. … 6 “I am the LORD; I have called you in righteousness; I will take you by the hand and keep you; I will give you [Messiah] as a covenant for the people, a light for the nations…”